timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

     self-hosted TimescaleDB][upgrading-postgresql-self-hosted] and [Managed
     Service for TimescaleDB][upgrading-postgresql].
-*   Checked that you're running the same major version of TimescaleDB on both Timescale Cloud and yoru source database.
+*   Checked that you're running the same major version of TimescaleDB on both Timescale Cloud and your source database.
 For more information, see the [upgrading TimescaleDB section][upgrading-timescaledb].

 ## Migrate schema pre-data